Contact Us

 Social

 Most people don’t even think about food at Munich’s Oktoberfest, focusing more on the festival’s reputation as a gratuitous, beer-soaked orgy of new friends and oompah music.
 And they’re right, that’s pretty much all it is – the best part of a month spent swilling the finest beer known to man and getting to know your German and out-of-town drinking buddies over a gregariously belted out, often belched, rendition of Sweet Caroline.
-But there’s a little more to it than that, and that little more is the Oktoberfest food, delicious and exciting and really, no trip to the beer halls is complete without at least trying one of these traditional German dishes on this list of things to eat at Oktoberfest.
+But there’s a little more to it than that, and that little more is the Oktoberfest food, delicious and exciting and really, no trip to the beer halls is complete without at least trying one of these traditional German dishes.
+Traditional Oktoberfest food, such as pretzels, roasted chickens, bratwurst, and pork knuckles, is an essential part of the celebration, offering authentic flavors and a true taste of Bavarian culture.

 What exactly is Oktoberfest food?

 While we may know Oktoberfest to be the world’s biggest – and original – beer fest, for the locals it’s as much a celebration of Bavarian culture, tradition, family and food – and we’re here to focus on that last part.
-The Germans know that when you drink beer by the litre you need to make sure your stomach is full with hearty food, and that’s exactly what Oktoberfest food is: food that has been perfected over generations to fill you up with all the salty, fatty, (usually) meaty goodness you need to survive a marathon beer drinking session.
+The Germans know that when you drink beer by the litre you need to make sure your stomach is full with hearty food, and that’s exactly what Oktoberfest food is: food that has been perfected over generations to fill you up with all the salty, fatty, (usually) meaty goodness you need to survive a marathon beer drinking session, and these dishes are always incredibly tasty.
+These foods are typically served in generous portions, either individually or family-style, in the lively beer halls and tents at Oktoberfest events.

 IS OKTOBERFEST FOOD JUST GERMAN FOOD?